Question: How much does a hair transplant cost?

 Short Answer: On average between €10,000 and €20,000.

 The reality is that there are many factors that impact the cost of a hair transplant.
-If you make an appointment to see one of our qualified hair transplant surgeons at HRBR, to discuss your surgical options to treat hair loss, you will be talked through all the factors that are pertinent to you – age, hair loss pattern, cost, etc.
+If you make an appointment to see one of our qualified hair transplant surgeons at HRBR, to discuss your surgical options to treat hair loss, you will be talked through all the factors that are pertinent to you – age, hair loss pattern, technique, budget etc.

 At the end of the day how much you spend on your hair transplant is your decision.

 It is important to remember that a hair transplant is elective surgery – nobody needs to have a hair transplant.

 If you have decided to do something about your hair loss and are researching your options, and a hair transplant is your preferred option, then you might consider the below factors;

 - Budget dependent.
 You may be a good hair transplant candidate but funds may be an issue.
 That’s OK.
 You don’t have to get it all done at once.